apugoneappu/testing/docs/README.md

 ## About me

 Hi, my name is [Apoorve Singhal](https://twitter.com/apoorve_singhal).
 I made BookMySlot to automate the vaccine booking process for my family who were unable to book a slot due to their lack of proficiency with technology.
 I hope it will be helpful to other folks and gives them a chance to get vaccinated.
+Please report issues by sending an email to sapoorve@gmail.com

 ## Stats

 <!-- https://hits.seeyoufarm.com/#badge -->
 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fbookmyslot.life&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=Page+visits&edge_flat=false)](https://hits.seeyoufarm.com)
 ## Changelog

+v3.0.0:
+- CoWIN segregated slots into dose1 and dose2.
+This was causing captcha retries for some centres where `total doses = dose 1 + dose 2` was not matching up.
+Fixed that.

 v2.1.0:
 - You can now ask BookMySlot not to book in a particular centre by clicking cancel on the booking captcha popup for that centre.
 This setting only persists for the current session.